 Having been a New Yorker for 11 years, I know brunch is a critical part of any weekend agenda.
 It was usually a Sunday activity that started around mid-day and led to walking around or shopping or exploring the city.
-Regardless, life in California is not so different than in New York, although I do think people don’t booze as much on weekend brunch here in San Francisco as they are usually heading for a hike or some outdoor activity post brunch….
+Regardless, life in California is not so different from life in New York, although I do think people don’t booze as much on weekend brunch here in San Francisco as they are usually heading for a hike or some outdoor activity post brunch….
 You gotta love California living.
 Regardless, here are my Top 10 San Francisco Brunch recommendations.
 Like all my Top 10 lists, this will change frequently, and there is no order to the list, they are all fabulous for different reasons.
 Happy brunching!!!

 Best Presidio brunch – Presidio Social Club